whowell1/whowell1github.io/content/en/blog/investigating_malicious_containers.md

 ## Step 2: Transfer the .tar File to Your Analysis Machine

 Transfer the `.tar` file to your analysis machine.
-I use a EDR like Crowdstrike and Defender so all I do is download the file and unzip it onto my host.
+I use a EDR like Crowdstrike and Defender so all I do is download the file and unzip it onto my analysis machine.

 ## Step 3: Load the Container/Image on Your Analysis Machine